penrose/penrose/tutorial/tutorial-p3.md

 Now we are going to spend some time going over the starter code.
 There are comments in the starter code that documents each block briefly.

-### Read along for more in-depth explanations, or [skip to the example](https://github.com/penrose/penrose/blob/docs-edit/tutorial/tutorial-p3.md#page_facing_up-domain).
+#### Read along for more in-depth explanation on the starter code, or [skip to the example](https://github.com/penrose/penrose/blob/docs-edit/tutorial/tutorial-p3.md#page_facing_up-domain).

 ```typescript
 const {